ProboConnect/product-configurator/README.md

 ### Finishing configuration

-When a configuration is orderable the `proboConfigurator:finished` event is dispatched on the window.
+When a configuration is complete and can be used in an order, the `proboConfigurator:finished` event is dispatched on the window.

 ### Getting results